trojal/mh-jobworker/DESIGN.md

 ##### StopJob

+- `StopJob` will:
+  1. set `pids.max` to 0 in the job's cgroup to prevent new processes
-- `StopJob` will send SIGKILL to all processes in the job's cgroup `jobworker.slice/job-<uuid>.scope` to ensure child processes are terminated.
+  2. send SIGKILL to all processes in the cgroup
-- See Trade-offs #9 for future improvements to add graceful shutdown.
+  3. wait briefly for processes to terminate
+  4. attempt once to remove the cgroup with no retry, for simplicity
+  5. remove the `Job` from the map of jobs in memory

 ### 2. gRPC API Server